pouchdb/pouchdb/docs/api.md

 * `options.conflicts`: If specified, conflicting leaf revisions will be attached in `_conflicts` array.
 * `options.attachments`: Include attachment data.
 * `options.local_seq`: Include sequence number of the revision in the database.
 * `options.ajax`: An object of options to be sent to the ajax requester.
-In Node they are sent ver batim to [request][] with the exception of:
+In Node they are sent verbatim to [request][] with the exception of:
     * `options.ajax.cache`: Appends a random string to the end of all HTTP GET requests to avoid them being cached on IE. Set this to `true` to prevent this happening.